scalyr/scalyr-agent-2/BUILD.md

 * ``publish``: Build and already publish image to a registry

 * ``build-tarball`` Build image in the for of OCI layout tarball.
-May be useful when you need to need image in form of the file.
+May be useful when you need to image in form of the file.
 For example, we use this tarball in our GitHub Action CI/CD when we build our images in the form on tarballs and share those tarballs with others, for example test jobs.